moonshine-ai/moonshine-tflite-experimental/README.md

  - The name of the model architecture to use, either `tiny` or `base`.
 Defaults. to `base`.

  - Path to a folder containing the four model files necessary for inference.
 If none is specified, defaults to `models` and loads the model files in this repository.

+## Model Files

+TensorFlow Lite versions of the English-language Moonshine models are part of this repository in the `models` folder.

  ## Converting from Keras